Nearshoring Garment Production: Europe & North Africa Guide [2026]

 Bangladesh65–75% lower0% (DCTS)16–24 weeks

-The table reveals something most brands miss: Bangladesh’s combination of the lowest unit costs and zero import duty (under the UK Developing Countries Trading Scheme) makes it more competitive than any nearshore destination on a total landed cost basis for volume orders — despite the longest lead time.
-Nearshoring only beats Bangladesh financially when speed, flexibility, or sustainability credentials are factored in.
-(Source: HMRC, UK DCTS Framework, 2023)
+The table reveals something most brands miss: when rules of origin are met, Bangladesh’s combination of the lowest unit costs and zero duty makes it more competitive than any nearshore destination on a total landed cost basis for volume orders, despite the longest lead time.
+Nearshoring beats Bangladesh financially mainly when speed, flexibility, or sustainability credentials are factored in, not on unit cost plus duty alone, since most of these routes can now reach similar duty outcomes when documented correctly.

-If you want to understand how UK domestic production sits in this cost matrix, our manufacturing services page covers how we price across different volume bands.
+If you want to understand how UK domestic production sits in this cost matrix, our UK manufacturing cost breakdown covers how we price across different volume bands.

 The lead time advantage of nearshoring over Far East is real but routinely overstated.